 Super 8 is sure-handed, wide-eyed SF adventure, soundly structured and nicely produced.
 Courtney, Fanning, and Chandler are very good and Abrams has a firm handle on the film’s tone and mission.
 For some reason, though, I found this one diverting without being engrossing, eye candy pushing at sense of wonder buttons that, for me anyway, aren’t quite as powerful as they used to be.
-While Courtney and Fanning are quite likeable, the rest of the kids felt whiny and obnoxious — realistically, but also annoyingly, so.
-And while the SFnal mystery propelling the action starts well and is revealed skillfully, the ultimate revelation felt kind of old hat to me.
+While Courtney and Fanning are quite likable, the rest of the kids felt whiny and obnoxious; realistically, but also annoyingly.
+While the SFnal mystery propelling the action starts well and is revealed skillfully, the ultimate revelation felt kind of old hat to me.
 (The lower budget, more interesting Monsters achieved the emotional response for me that Super 8 pursues, less manipulatively, and without feeling reheated.)

 For me, then, a conditional success, an entertaining film that certainly achieves all its aims.
 But the nostalgic trappings didn’t quite work true magic, damn my cynical heart.

 I’m kind of with you on this.
 I thought the kids were all pretty good, but the story and particuarly the third act, were really pale and thematically confused.

 There’s a British movie I just saw at the LA Film Fest called “Attack The Block” that manages to make the whole “Youths-vs-Alien-Invasion” seem much fresher and generally more exciting than Super 8.
 Check it out when it opens wide in a month or so.

 “Attack the Block” is definitely on my radar…I saw your tweet.
 Looking forward to it!